 Rebels on the western outskirts of the city have been shelling it with rockets and mortar rounds despite a cease-fire that has been in place since Dec.
 30. Both sides have carried out attacks despite the truce, which excludes al-Qaida-linked militants and the Islamic State group.

-The Britain-based Syrian Observatory for Human Rights and another activist network, the Palmyra Monitor, said the 12 captives were killed on Wednesday.
-They were captured as they tried to escape the IS offensive on Palmyra last month.
+The Britain-based Syrian Observatory for Human Rights and another activist network, the Palmyra Monitor, said the 12 captives were captured as they tried to escape the IS offensive on Palmyra last month and killed on Wednesday.

 The Observatory said four teachers and government employees were beheaded in the courtyard of the Palmyra museum.
 The Observatory and the Palmyra Monitor said the others - four opposition fighters and four pro-government troops - were first shot, then beheaded in the Roman amphitheater or in a former Russian base in Palmyra.

 The Observatory also said Thursday that IS militants displayed the heads of six pro-government fighters in public, in different parts of the town of al-Mayadeen in the eastern province of Deir el-Zour, where the extremists are waging an offensive.
 It was not clear if the six were killed in battle or after they were taken captive.

 Over the past year, IS has suffered defeats in both Syria and Iraq, losing several towns and cities it had captured in 2014.
 Earlier this month it launched a major assault on the government-controlled part of the city of Deir el-Zour, the provincial capital.
 Activists said it was the most aggressive onslaught on the government area and a nearby military air base in a year.

 Associated Press writer Sarah El Deeb in Beirut contributed to this report.